Benchmarking Foundation Models with Language-Model-as-an-Examiner: Experiments

 \textbf{4.
 LLMs can provide factually correct and coherent responses, but struggle for more comprehensive accurate answers.} The radar plot reveals that all models achieve relatively high scores concerning factuality and coherence (over 80/100), but different models vary widely in terms of comprehensiveness, i.e., whether the response addresses all aspects of a question.

 \textbf{5.
 Ranking results interpretation.} Fine-tuned models, including Vicuna and ChatGPT, demonstrate near-perfect performance in terms of their scores (Table~\ref{tb:main}).
-In our dataset, however, ranking proves to be a more discerning evaluation approach.
+In our dataset, ranking proves to be a more discerning evaluation approach.
 For example, the win-rate heatmap~\ref{fig:heatmap_total} reveals that ChatGPT outperforms Vicuna-13B with a 68\% win rate, indicating a notable difference in the quality of responses generated by the two models.
-A ranking or comparison based evaluation is rarely used in QA evaluation, our results emphasize the necessity for adopting more deliberate evaluation techniques in benchmarking more advanced foundation models on open-ended QA.
+A ranking or comparison based evaluation is rarely used in QA evaluation, we encourage the research community to adopt more deliberate evaluation techniques in benchmarking more advanced foundation models on open-ended QA.

 \xhdr{Multi-round QA for Knowledge Depth} To conduct the multi-round QA, we randomly select 1,000 question-and-answer from the full mark answers in the first round.
 We then engage the examiner GPT-4 to generate the second-round question and ask the examinee models to answer the second round questions.
 We limit the number of rounds to $k=2$ due to the high cost of API usage.
 The evaluation results are presented in the last column of Table \ref{tb:main}.
 We observe that excluding ChatGPT and Vicuna-13B, all examinee models exhibit a notable decrease in performance in the second round.
 This suggests that while these models initially demonstrated a robust understanding and knowledge base, their performance deteriorated when faced with more complicated questions, highlighting the importance of conducting more in-depth evaluations during QA to thoroughly assess the models' capabilities.
 We provide more insights on the experimental results in Appendix~\ref{app:bench}.